YG-PYTHON/Extra-Credit/README.md

 step 1

-To take image from user we have to create an argument parser to take image path then we can direcly give the image path in the command prompt
+To take image from user we have to create an argument parser to take image path so that we can direcly give the image path in the command prompt
 Then read the csv file and load it into pandas dataframe

 step 2